-A patient's rights and responsibilities, as outlined in the KPNC local facility policies and procedures manual, shall be observed at all times.
+Patients' rights and responsibilities, as outlined in the KPNC local facility policies and procedures manual, shall be observed at all times.

 A patient's safety should be of utmost concern to all fellows and staff.
 For more information, go to: http://kpnet.kp.org:81/california/qmrs/ps/